forcepusher/forcepusher/README.md

 Global settings: Repetition Penalty 1.1, Min P Sampling 0.05, Top P Sampling 0.95.
 This is [how these settings work](https://www.youtube.com/watch?v=_3DWwb96exY) (yeah I know, pretty much every IT video).

-If you can get things done on 16GB GPU VRAM model, you should buy RTX 3090 or a multi-GPU setup for 32GB+ VRAM.
+If you can get anything done on 16GB GPU VRAM model, you should buy RTX 3090 or a multi-GPU setup for 32GB+ VRAM.
 Every 8GB extra VRAM is an astronomic leap in quality.
 16GB models are not even close to 24GB models.

 Use OpenAI-compatible API to connect to LM Studio.
 The https://zed.dev/ seems to be best open-source agentic IDE.